SAD

 Light Therapy

-Light therapy is one of the most commonly recommended treatments for SAD.
-It involves sitting or working near a light box that mimics natural outdoor light for a specified period each day.
-Typically, 20-30 minutes each morning is recommended.
+Light therapy is one of the most common treatments for SAD.
+Sitting near a light box that mimics natural daylight for 20 to 30 minutes each morning can help regulate your mood and sleep cycle.

 Antidepressants

-For severe cases of SAD, a healthcare provider might recommend antidepressants.
+When symptoms are severe, a healthcare provider may recommend antidepressants.
 SSRIs (Selective Serotonin Reuptake Inhibitors) like fluoxetine (Prozac) are generally the preferred choice.

 Vitamin D and Omega-3

-Exercise releases endorphins, which naturally elevates your mood.
-Even a simple 30-minute walk can make a significant difference in how you feel.
-If it’s too cold to exercise outdoors, try indoor activities like swimming, yoga, kick-boxing or spin classes.
+Exercise releases endorphins that naturally lift your mood.
+Even a 30-minute walk can make a difference.
+If the weather makes outdoor exercise difficult, choose indoor activities like yoga, swimming, spin classes, or kick-boxing.

 Professional Support